 Our Verdict

-The app has attracted over 300,000 users with its simple premise: tap record, talk, and get polished text back.
-The 25+ rewrite formats mean you can speak a stream of consciousness and receive a properly formatted email, a concise X post, a structured to-do list, or any number of other output formats.
+The app has attracted over 300,000 users with a simple premise: tap record, talk, and get polished text back.
+The 25+ rewrite formats mean you can speak a stream of consciousness and receive a properly formatted email, a concise X post, a structured to-do list, or any number of other outputs.
 You can even create custom rewrite templates for formats the app doesn’t cover out of the box.
 For people who think faster than they type, or who want to capture ideas on the go, Letterly is genuinely useful.

 Key Features